The Joker's Wild: Joker's Jackpot

 Early in the show's run, returning champions were competing for a chance to win the Joker's Jackpot, an accruing cash jackpot that started at $2,500.
 Contestants won this jackpot if they won three (originally four) consecutive games.
 After the "Jokers and Devils" bonus round stopped offering a fourth prize, a new automobile was added to the jackpot instead.
-However, if the champion was defeated, all of their cash winnings were forfeited to the jackpot, though prizes won in the bonus round were theirs to keep.
-After every game, the champion decided whether to play on for a chance to win the jackpot, or keep all their winnings and leave the show.
+After every game, the champion decided whether to play on for a chance to win the jackpot, or keep all their winnings and leave the show; however, if the champion decided to play on and was defeated, all of their cash winnings were forfeited to the jackpot, though prizes won in the bonus round were theirs to keep.
 The jackpot continued to build until it reached $25,000, which was at the time CBS's winnings limit for game show contestants.

-Originally, after winning the Joker's Jackpot, the champion was retired undefeated, but in February 1973 the rules were changed to allow champions to continue playing until either being defeated or reaching the maximum CBS winnings limit.
+Originally, after winning the Joker's Jackpot, the champion retired undefeated, but in February 1973 the rules were changed to allow champions to continue playing until either being defeated or reaching the $25,000 winnings limit.
 Once a champion won the Joker's Jackpot, that money (and the car, once it was added) was theirs to keep even if they lost a subsequent game.

 Upon implementation of the "Face the Devil" bonus round, the Joker's Jackpot was discontinued.
 Contestants kept whatever they earned, while still retiring after winning $25,000, and received a car after every fifth victory.